evermeer/EVCloudKitDao/README.md

         , completionHandler: { results in
             EVLog("There are \(results.count) existing news items")
             self.newsController.tableView.reloadData()
+            return results.count < 200 // Continue reading if we have less than 200 records and if there are more.
         }, insertedHandler: {item in
             Helper.showStatus("New News item: '\(item.Subject)'")
             self.newsController.tableView.reloadData()